-A. PURPOSE OF REQUEST FOR QUALIFICATIONS (RFQ)
+A. PURPOSE OF REQUEST FOR PROPOSALS (RFP)

-Workforce Solutions Capital Area Workforce Board (Board) is seeking proposals from qualified individuals or firms to provide professional legal services.
+Workforce Solutions Capital Area Workforce Board (Board) is seeking proposals from qualified individuals or organizations to provide financial support for the fiscal department.

 B. BACKGROUND INFORMATION

 The Workforce Solutions Capital Area Workforce Board (hereinafter, "WFS", "the Board", "Workforce Solutions") serves as the leadership and governing body for the Austin/Travis County workforce system.
 The Board administers workforce development services/programs with its Board of Directors representing business, education, labor, economic development, community-based organizations, and public entities.